What Are Night Splints?

 Night splints are removable foot and ankle braces designed to treat plantar fasciitis by passively stretching the

-Achilles tendon and plantar fascia, a dense band of fibrous tissue that runs under the foot and supports the arch.
+Achilles tendon and plantar fascia, are a dense band of fibrous tissue that runs under the foot and supports the arch.
 The Achilles tendon attaches the calf muscle to the heel bone and puts tension on the plantar fascia.
 Over time, if this tension is too great, tiny tears develop in the plantar fascia, causing heel pain and tenderness.
 This condition is called plantar fasciitis.

 Pain from plantar fasciitis usually is worse first thing in the morning because most people sleep with their plantar fascia in a flexed, or shortened, position.
 Night splints are designed to hold the ankle in a neutral position, with the Achilles tendon and plantar fascia lengthened.
 One type of splint is made of a hard plastic shell and a soft inner layer that allows the angle of flexion to be adjusted.
 Another type fits over the front of the ankle and pulls the toes upward to stretch the Achilles tendon and loosen the plantar fascia.